-The FW 4 is the only emplacement on the front line that can be reached on skis in winter.
+The FW4 is the only emplacement on the front line reachable on skis in winter.

-It was dug into the ridge, called Muraglia Rocciosa by the Italians: a rock wall fortified by the Austro-Hungarian soldiers to defend the Lagazuoi saddle.
+The Italian soldiers dug it into the ridge called Muraglia Rocciosa, a rock wall fortified by the Austro-Hungarians to defend the Lagazuoi saddle.

 The emplacement is a tunnel dug into the rock with two armoured emplacements for machine guns and two embrasures for the observation of the areas Col dei Bos and Castelletto.

-Today, there is a reproduction of the Schwarzlose machine gun with audio description.
+Today, there is a reproduction of the Schwarzlose machine gun with an audio description.

 Winter on Mount Lagazuoi

 The real challenge for both armies was to face winter, the avalanches and the frost.
-This was the first war in the history of man fought in winter high up on the mountains.
+It was the first war in the history of man fought in winter high up in the mountains.

 The sniper’s nest “Postazione del Cecchino” is situated right next to the emplacement Feldwache 4.